dokku/dokku-memcached/README.md

 dokku memcached:promote other_service playground
 ```

-This will replace memcached_url with the url from other_service and generate another environment variable to hold the previous value if necessary.
+This will replace `MEMCACHED_URL` with the url from other_service and generate another environment variable to hold the previous value if necessary.
 You could end up with the following for example:

 ```
 MEMCACHED_URL=memcached://other_service:ANOTHER_PASSWORD@dokku-memcached-other-service:11211/other_service